Nadrich & Cohen is actively retaining those nationwide who have developed uterine cancer or ovarian cancer after using chemical hair straighteners.

 California and other states’ laws allows for those who have been harmed by defective products to recover financial compensation for that harm and any financial losses related to that harm.

-Strict Liability – Failure To Warn
+Strict Liability – Failure to Warn

 California and other states’ laws allows for victims of dangerous products to obtain financial compensation for any harm done to them by those products when the products’ manufacturers knew or should have known their products were dangerous but failed to warn about this danger.